re-mote-sensing/re-mote/README.md

 ### Arduino-based motes

-- Software correctness is a must
+- Can be config with different sensors and different forms
-- Unreliable communication, changing network topology, long distances
+- They have Unreliable long distances communications, network topology always changing
-- Limited power supply: low-frequency processors, low-power modes
+- Limited power supply in remote area

 The network consists of Arduino-based motes:
 - **Gateway** to relay end-node data to the server over the